adam-r-kowalski/atom/README.md

 #### Prerequisites

 Before installing Mantis, please ensure that you have installed [Zig](https://ziglang.org/) and [Wasmer](https://wasmer.io/).
-Zig is a fast and reliable language that we've used to develop Neuron's compiler, and Wasmer is the WebAssembly runtime that Neuron relies on for executing your code.
+Zig is a fast and reliable language that we've used to develop Mantis's compiler, and Wasmer is the WebAssembly runtime that Mantis relies on for executing your code.

 #### Compiling From Source